Mohamed Hassan (Egyptian musician)

 Mohamed Hassan (محمد حسن born 3 December 1983) is an Egyptian singer who rose to fame in the third season of Arab Idol in 2014, broadcast by the MBC network.
 He was one of the best singers in the Program.
 He distinguished in Arab Idol with his deep strong sensitive voice.
-He Joined Arab Idol to achieve his father dream to become a famous Arab singer.
+He Joined Arab Idol to achieve his father's dream to become a famous Arab singer.
 Hassan won the hearts of millions around the Arab world by singing for Abdelhalim Hafez and many other soul songs for other Arab stars.
 The Egyptian singer also has a Bachelor of Laws from Cairo University 2004.
 Before Arab Idol, Hassan was a Trouper in AbdelHalim Nouira orchestra in Cairo Opera House.
-He also was the Vocal of a band consists of group of talented youth friends called Taefeel Masry.
-Hassan often sings Eastern music, especially the Egyptian Folk music and House Music.
-His Ideal are Abdelhalim Hafez, Mohamed Abdel Wahab, Warda and Saber el Rebaii.
+He also was the vocalist of a band consisting of a group of talented youth friends called Taefeel Masry.
+Hassan often sings Eastern music, especially Egyptian Folk music and House Music.
+His idols are Abdelhalim Hafez, Mohamed Abdel Wahab, Warda and Saber el Rebaii.